-The Food Hygiene Rating Scheme is a national scheme run by the Food Standards Agency in partnership with local authorities.
-The scheme provides consumers with information about hygiene standards in food premises.
+The Food Hygiene Rating Scheme is a national scheme run by the Food Standards Agency in partnership with us in County Durham.
+The rating given to a business reflects the standards of food hygiene found on the date of inspection and is not a guide to food quality.

-A food hygiene rating is given to a food premises when it is inspected by us to check compliance with legal requirements.
-The purpose of the rating is to allow consumers to make informed choices about the places where they eat out or shop for food, encouraging businesses to improve their hygiene standards.
-The ratings are available to view on the Food Standards Agency website - food hygiene ratings scheme.
+This allows consumers to make informed choices about the places where they eat out or shop for food, encouraging businesses to improve their hygiene standard.
+Search for food hygiene ratings in Durham.
 Food businesses will be given a sticker to display at their premises.

 If a food business is not happy with the food hygiene rating they have been awarded they should contact us to discuss their concerns.
-If the issue cannot be resolved at this stage, there are three further options to consider: an appeal; a right to reply; and an opportunity to request a revisit when improvements have been carried out in order to be reassessed for a new rating.
-The Food Standards Agency: business safeguards leaflet provides further information.
+If the issue cannot be resolved at this stage, there are three further options to consider: an appeal; a right to reply; and an opportunity to request a revisit.

 You can appeal by email or in writing within 21 days of being notified of your rating.
 There is a standard form available to download:

 If you submit an appeal, the online food hygiene rating will show 'Awaiting Publication'.
 Your application will be reviewed by a senior officer, who will advise you of the outcome within 21 days of the appeal date.

 Please send your comments by email or in writing to the officer who carried out the inspection.
 There is a standard form available to download: